gravitational/workshop/docker.md

 Successfully built d0ec3cfed6f7
 ```

 Docker executes every command in a special container.
-It detects the fact that the content has (or has not) changed,
-and instead of re-exectuing the command, uses cached value isntead.
+It detects the fact that the content has (or has not) changed, and instead of re-executing the command, uses cached value instead.
 This helps to speed up builds, but sometimes introduces problems.

 **NOTE:** You can always turn caching off by using the `--no-cache=true` option for the `docker build` command.